kubernetes/minikube/site/content/en/docs/faq/_index.md

 ```
 minikube start --driver=hyperv
 ```
 Alternatively, you could use "minikube image build" command instead of "docker build"

 ## Can I start minikube without Kuberentes runninng ?
-If you do not want to use Kubernetes cluster at all, and only interested in the minikube VM, you could do this
+if you only want to use minikube as a Docker Desktop replacement and dont want to use kuberentes itself try:
 ```
 minikube start --no-kubernetes
 ```